A Conformation-Centric Generative Foundation Model for Linear Polymer Modeling and Design

 \ref{tab: exp_design_add} summarizes the performance of various methods on the downstream polymer design task, where only taking the synthetic score (Synth.) and a single gas permeability property as the conditioning set.
 Here, we still compare their capability along both distribution learning and condition control in tandem, ensuring a comprehensive and balanced evaluation.
 As presented in this Table, PolyConFM preserves a favorable trade‑off between distributional fidelity and conditional satisfaction, significantly outperforming all baselines on all conditioning sets (Synth.\&O2Perm, Synth.\&N2Perm, Synth.\&CO2Perm).
 In particular, for each conditioning set, it consistently secures complete heavy‑atom type coverage, the highest fragment‑level similarity, and the lowest Fréchet ChemNet Distance, while maintaining competitive diversity.
-Besides, compared with the best baseline, it reduces MAE on the synthetic score by at least 20\% and average MAE by at least 10\%, demonstrating consistently enhanced condition control across all conditioning sets.
-Taken together, these results further confirm the superior capability of PolyConFM, establishing it as a powerful and reliable tool for polymer design.
+Besides, compared with the best baseline, it reduces MAE on the synthetic score by at least 20\%, demonstrating consistently enhanced condition control across all conditioning sets.
+Taken together, these results further confirm PolyConFM's superior capability, establishing it as a powerful and reliable tool for polymer design.